FAQS

 Do you perform nail trims?

 We do perform nail trims by appointment only.
-Please make sure that your pet is current on their Rabies vaccine to have nail trims performed at our clinic.
-We even have a Wellness Plan that includes four (2) free nail trims!
+Please make sure that your pet is current on their Rabies vaccine and annual exam to have nail trims performed at our clinic.
+We even have a Wellness plan that includes 2 free nail trims.

 Do you do have grooming at your facility?